3.6 What the Default Mode Network (DMN) and Task Positive Network (TPN) modes of the brain teach us about focus

 DMN and TPN

-fMRI (imaging devices that can observe the brain in action) has moved forward how we understand the brain.
 Scientists use fMRI to observe the brain in different states, and they found that when the brain isn’t engaged in any particular task, the Default Mode Network (DMN) is active.
-The DMN was first observed around 1997.
+The DMN was first observed in 1997.
 Scientists refer to it as the Default Mode Network because it’s the default mode of the brain when you’re not engaged in a task.
 In contrast, when you’re focused on a task, the Task Positive Network (TPN) is active.
 (By network, this means there are various regions of the brain that become active, rather than one specific spot.)

-I find the DMN fascinating.
-It aligns with the psychic entropy that Csikszentmihalyi talked about.
+These ideas about the DMN align with Csikszentmihalyi’s psychic entropy.
 Csikszentmihalyi’s big idea about human happiness was for people to focus on tasks (slipping into the TPN mode) so that the DMN wouldn’t run wild and fill the mind with worries and negative imagination.
-It’s the DMN that’s responsible for the “unfulfilled wants, dashed expectations, loneliness, frustration, anxiety, guilt … [and] the dark side of the emergence of consciousness” that Csikszentmihalyi mentioned” (227).
+It’s the DMN that’s responsible for “unfulfilled wants, dashed expectations, loneliness, frustration, anxiety, guilt … [and] the dark side of the emergence of consciousness” that Csikszentmihalyi mentioned” (227).

 As you shift into specific tasks, the Task Positive Network, or TPN, activates.
-For example, suppose you’re fixing your bicycle, or writing code, or reading a book — in each case, you’re doing a task.
+For example, suppose you’re fixing your bicycle, writing code, or reading a book—in each case, you’re doing a task.
 When you’re focused on a task, your DMN recedes into the background and isn’t active.
-With the DMN locked away, you aren’t burdened by the intruding negative thoughts.
-In Csikszentmihalyi’s world, you slip into states of flow and are no longer focused on anxious negative brooding or concerns.
+With the DMN locked away, you aren’t burdened by intruding ,negative thoughts.
+In Csikszentmihalyi’s world, you slip into states of flow and no longer focus on anxious, negative brooding or concerns.

-But as soon as you lose momentum on that task and your mind starts to wander, bam, the DMN starts becoming active.
+But as soon as you lose momentum on that task and your mind wanders, bam, the DMN becomes active again.
 Hallowell and Ratey explain: